amberbiology/scribl/paper/paper.md

-It is extremely valuable for life researchers, especially those involved in systems biology, to be able to query a literature database to extract and visualize relationships between any specified agents and processes.
+It is extremely valuable for life researchers, especially those involved in systems biology, to be able to query a literature database to extract and visualize relationships between specified agents and processes.
 Here we develop a system that supports the annotation of scientific articles, to represent and visualize these relationships.
-This system, `scribl`, consists of two parts: (1) a simple syntax that can be used to curation of biological relationships within the text of those articles, (2) a Python software pipeline that can transform a literature database (currently supporting the free, open-source [Zotero](https://www.zotero.org/) database) with entries annotated with this syntax into graph database suitable for relationship queries.
+This system, `scribl`, consists of two parts: (1) a simple syntax that can be used to curation of biological relationships within the text of those articles, (2) a Python software pipeline that can transform a [Zotero](https://www.zotero.org/) literature database, with entries annotated with this syntax into database suitable graph-based relationship queries.

 # Features